SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Control characters as a term is generally reserved for the 65 characters defined in ASCII and extended ascii, other characters such as the zero-width non-joiner may be considered semantically similar, but are called formatting characters. the first 32 ASCII control characters are exactly 64 bit below the uppercase letters, and so may be represented by letters A-Z plus a few symbols.
 In the past the control key would have lowered the sent keycode by 64 to produce the first 32 ASCII control characters; this behavior still exists (albeit emulated) in terminals.
-Since the control character is often represented by a caret, and the control key plus letter was/is used to produce ASCII control characters, ASCII control characters are often indicated ^<letter>, this is called caret notation.
+Since the control character is often represented by a caret, and the control key plus letter was/is used to produce ASCII control characters, ASCII control characters are often indicated ^‹letter›, this is called caret notation.
 Caret notation is commonly used in *nix contexts.
 In ASCII, the uppercase characters are 64 above their index in the alphabet.
 In ASCII, the lowercase characters are 96 above their index in the alphabet/32 above the relevant uppercase character.